Resources for Artists and Freelancers

 - Art Rabbit regularly update this page with open calls and opportunities

 - And sign up to the Art Council’s mailing list for more

 - Online Queer Party every night of the quarantine 21:00 – 00:00 – Club Q

 - The Social Distancing Festival is an online artist’s community made to celebrate and showcase the work of the many artists around the world who have been affected by the need for social distancing

 - Clubcommission Berlin and Reclaim Club Culture have launched the world’s “biggest digital club”.
 Different venues around the city host the stream, starting at 7 PM each night.
 As well as DJ sets and live performances, there are discussions, presentations and films related to club culture.
 Viewers are asked for voluntary donations, which will go towards supporting the roughly 9000 nightlife employees currently left with little or no work.
 Head to the website for more info.

-MIF Drop in for Artists and Freelance Creatives – A forum for chat and support, every Tuesday and Thursday from 2pm.
+MIF Drop in for Artists and Freelance Creatives – A forum for chat and support, most Thursdays at 2pm.